Reiki Santa Fe

 At its heart, Reiki recognizes that everything is energy, and through this understanding, we can offer gentle, complementary healing to ourselves, others, animals, environments, and all the interconnected energy systems that surround us.

-Through Reiki training and attunement, you learn to become a clear conduit, or hollow bone, for this healing energy, allowing Reiki to flow naturally for the highest good of those you serve.
-It’s both a profound personal practice and a beautiful way to support others on their healing journey.
+Through Reiki training and attunement, you learn to become a clear conduit, or hollow bone, for this healing energy, allowing it to flow naturally for the highest good of those you serve.
+It's both a profound personal practice and a beautiful way to support others on their healing journey.

 Pranayama

-Pranayama is an ancient breath practice rooted in Ayurveda - often lovingly called the “Grandmother of all medicine.”
+Pranayama is an ancient breath practice rooted in Ayurveda—often lovingly called the "Grandmother of all medicine."
 This time-honored tradition recognizes the profound connections between our breath, our thoughts, and our overall wellbeing, understanding that these three elements dance together in constant relationship.

 Through mindful play with breath, we gently cleanse our bodies from within, nurture and tone our nervous systems, and cultivate a steady, peaceful mind.
 This beautiful practice naturally builds and sustains our immunity while creating space for deeper healing to unfold.

+You may have already felt pranayama's transformative power during yoga classes or quiet moments of conscious breathing.
 When we truly understand this practice and weave it into our daily lives, it becomes a powerful ally for enhancing our quality of living and connecting us more deeply to our own healing wisdom.